martyn82/handbook/docs/_pages/tactics/performance/arbitration/scheduling-policy.md

 top: tactics
 parent: tactics-performance-arbitration
 grandparent: tactics-performance
+excerpt: Whenever there is contention for a resource, the resource (processor, buffers, networks) must be scheduled.
 ---

 Whenever there is contention for a resource, the resource must be scheduled.
 Processors are scheduled, buffers are scheduled, and networks are scheduled.